Installation#

 conda environment.

 You can use any conda environment or installation.
-We recommend using mambaforge, as this is pre-configured to use conda-forge, and bundles mamba, which is a fast drop-in replacement for conda.
+We recommend using miniforge3, as this is pre-configured to use conda-forge.

 To install a new copy of